serycjon/vpype-flow-imager/README.md

 * `min_sep`, `max_sep` - Control the flowline density (separation between flowlines)
 * `min_length`, `max_length` - Control the flowline length.  (setting `min_length > 0` breaks the flowline density constraints)
 * `field_type` - Set to `noise` (default) to get opensimplex noise flow field, set to `curl_noise` to get curly flow field.
+* `cmyk` - convert the input RGB image into CMYK and output four layers.
 * `n_fields` - Number of rotated copies of the flow field (default: 1).
 For example, try out 3, 4, or 6 to get triangular, rectangular, or hexagonal patterns.
 * `edge_field_multiplier` - When set to a number (try 1 first), the input image is processed to detect edges.
 A new flow field, that follows the edges is then calculated and merged with the noise field based on the distance to the image edge and this `edge_field_multiplier`, i.e. the resulting flow follows image edges when close to them and the noise field when far from edges.
 * `dark_field_multiplier` - Similarly, when you set `dark_field_multiplier` (again, try 1), a new flow field is constructed.
 This one curls in dark image areas and gets added to the other flows, weighted by darkness and the `dark_field_multiplier`.
 You can combine both `edge_field_multiplier` and `dark_field_multiplier` at the same time.
 * `seed`, `flow_seed` - Set `seed` to a number to get reproducible results.
 Set `flow_seed` to a number to get reproducible flow field (but the resulting flowlines are still pseudorandom).
+* `kdtree_searcher` - use exact nearest neighbor search.
+This gets rid of occasional dark clumps, but the computation is much slower.
 * `transparent_val` - Transparent pixels (from e.g. RGBA png image) get replaced by this 0-255 intensity (default 127).
 The transparent image parts always use the noise field (either `noise` or `curl_noise`) without image-controlled fields (`edge_field`, `dark_field`).
 This can be used to obtain contrasting background.

 (feel free to create a pull request with better documentation)
 ## License

 GNU GPLv3.
-See the [LICENSE](LICENSE) file for details. example coffee photo by [jannoon028](https://www.freepik.com/free-photo/cup-coffee-viewed-from_992559.htm)
+See the [LICENSE](LICENSE) file for details.
+Example coffee photo by [jannoon028](https://www.freepik.com/free-photo/cup-coffee-viewed-from_992559.htm) Kd-tree searcher CC0 from [Python-KD-Tree](https://github.com/Vectorized/Python-KD-Tree).